-MyKinsta has a number of useful notification-related options to help make managing your WordPress sites easier.
+MyKinsta has a number of useful notification-related options to help make managing your account and services easier.

 In this article, we’ll walk through the various notification settings available in MyKinsta.

 To access MyKinsta notifications, click on your user avatar in the upper-right corner, select User Settings, and click Notifications in the menu on the left.

 Here you’ll find direct access to manage all your notifications.
 Specifically: